openblockchains/crypto-quotes/README.md

 > Fact Checker comments:
 >
 > To be precise, none of the smart phones hold any bitcoin.
 Bitcoin is on the blockchain.
-> What you hold in a smartphone is only the private key to sign transactions for your bitcoin on the blockchain.
+> What you hold in a smart phone is only the private key to sign transactions for your bitcoin on the blockchain.

   §